 Community Outreach Coordinator: Amanda Burgess (she/her), Class of 2022, email@example.com

-Four board members, with the assistance of two 1L representatives to the student body, govern the Environmental Law Caucus.
+Four board members, with the assistance of four 1L representatives to the student body, govern the Environmental Law Caucus.
 The leadership of ELC aims to embody good stewardship and an appreciation of our environment in every activity we do.
 Please contact us if you are interested in leadership opportunities with ELC.

 - Swift Watch at Chapman School - September